 - The glossier the paint, the less pigment in it.

-So why does it even matter which sheen you pick?
-Because it impacts the washability of the walls in your room.
-For spaces like hallways, if you have little kids or pets, you’ll definitely need to use a paint sheen that has some sheen to it in order to wash it.
+For spaces like hallways, if you have little kids or pets, deal with fingerprints and grime, you’ll definitely need to use a paint that has some sheen to it in order to wash it.Â

 Thankfully today’s paint formulas have become more advanced than they used to be, so even Flat paint is washable to a certain degree.

+Some paint companies call it ‘Matte finish’.
 Flat paint is designed for low traffic areas such as the living rom, dining room and master bedroom.
-Flat paint provides a gorgeous velvety look to a room!
-Because there is more pigment in this paint it will require fewer coats to cover too!
-So it can be a money saver to use Flat paint where you can.
+Because there is more pigment in this paint it will require fewer coats to cover!
+So it can be a money saver to use flat paint where you can.
+It’s also the best type of paint to use if your walls are textured.
+Flat paint will hide orange peel textured walls and walls with imperfections, bumps ect.
+Matte paint is very much on trend right now too!
+Flat paint provides a gorgeous matte velvety look to a room.
 We’ve used Sherwin Williams Flat sheen paint in our entryway, hallways, stairway walls, bedrooms, family room, living room and dining room.
 We love the elegant look of this flat paint!
-Our boys do leave fingerprints on our walls and the Sherwin Williams flat formula is very washable so fingerprints are easy to wash away!
-I would never use flat paint unless I checked with the manufacturer first to make sure it is durable!
+Our boys do leave fingerprints on our walls and the Sherwin Williams flat formula is very washable so fingerprints are easy to wipe away!
+I would never use flat paint unless I checked with the manufacturer first to make sure it is durable.
+Flat sheen is the best choice for ceilings.

-Eggshell (low sheen).
+2. Eggshell (low sheen paint)

-Eggshell paint is designed for medium traffic areas such as the bathroom, hallway, master bedroom, dining room and living room.There is a bit more resin in this sheen which makes it more washable and durable than flat paint.
+Eggshell paint has a low luster, or low sheen.
+It’s designed for medium traffic areas such as the bathroom, hallway, master bedroom, dining room and living room.There is a bit more resin in this sheen which makes it more washable and durable than flat paint.
 Eggshell paint will reflect the light in a room more as well, so it will brighten up a dark room more so than flat paint can.
+You can’t go wrong with eggshell finish – when in doubt use eggshell!
+Eggshell paint is really on trend for cabinetry right now since it’s both durable and has a subtle sheen.

-Satin (medium sheen)
+3. Satin (medium sheen)

-Semi-Gloss (medium to high sheen)
+4. Semi-Gloss (medium to high sheen)

 Semi Gloss is designed for medium to high traffic spots and is recommended for woodwork, trim, baseboards, doors that require harder scrubbing and for extra durability in kid’s bedrooms, bathrooms and kitchens if needed.
+If your woodwork, trim and baseboards have a lot of dings and nicks be aware that they will be noticeable with semi-gloss paint.

-High Gloss (high sheen)
+5. Gloss and High Gloss (high sheen)

+High Gloss paint is the most durable.
+Gloss and High Gloss paints have a high amount of reflection and are stain-resistant.
+They are designed for high traffic areas such as trim, woodwork and doors that get frequent scrubbing.
 High gloss paint can be used on walls if you are looking for a trendy glossy look and if you want the light to really be reflected in the space.

 High gloss paint looks fabulous on furniture and gives furniture that amazing ‘lacquered’ look.